 Data collection was performed using CESAR, the “Car Environment Sensor Adjustable Rig” which was developed at CMU specifically to capture synchronized recordings across audio, visual and vehicular sensors.
 Additionally the platform was designed to be easily shifted between vehicles.
 In the data collection described in this paper we collected data in 10 different vehicles across the 43 runs.

 The Rig consists of three main components, a data collection PC which resides in the trunk and operates off the 12V power supply of the vehicle, a roof rack on which the external sensors are mounted (Figure 1-a), and a set of internal sensors which are mounted in the cabin of the vehicle (Figure 1-c).
-The sensors used in the data collection described in this paper are listed in Table 1.
+Table 1 lists the sensors used in the data collection described below.

-External sensors included external cameras to capture the driver’s field-of-view, a GPS for vehicle location, and an IMU for car orientation and chassis vibration.
+External sensors included external cameras to capture the driver’s field-of-view, a high-precision GPS, and an IMU for car orientation and chassis vibration.
 Internal sensors consisted of a USB camera, a Kinect and a microphone-array which were setup to capture the driver and copilot interaction as shown in (Figure 1-b).
-A CAN-BUS device was used to capture ODB-II information
+A CAN-BUS device was used to capture the car's On-Board Diagnostic (ODB-II) information

 The data collection PC consists of a standard desktop PC with a 3.2GHz i7 Intel processor and 32GB of memory, running Windows 7.
 An 8-way SSD raid was used to capture uncompressed sensor data.
 One 40 minute data collection run, typically produced 420GB of data which was first captured onto the SSD raid and then copied to an external disk drive for storage.
 The data collection software was written in C++ and C#, and optimized to limit frame loss.